top of page

 • Use Fresh Herbs: If you have rosemary or thyme from your garden, chop them finely for a flavor boost.

-• Vary Mushrooms: Mix portobello for heartiness with button for mildness.
+• Vary Mushrooms: Mix portobello for heartiness with a button for mildness.

 • Avoid Soggy Potatoes: Dice them evenly (about ½-inch cubes) to ensure they cook through without falling apart.